Table of Contents:

 Test Center Holidays

-The most popular times for GMAT preparation and test-taking are during the holiday seasons.
-Be mindful of dates that you will not be able to take the GMAT or EA at the test center mentioned above.
-The test center might be closed on the following occasions:
+The most popular times for GMAT preparation and test-taking are just before application deadlines and more generally during times when people are have time off from work, so around various holidays.
+Be mindful of dates that you will not be able to take the GMAT, GMAT Focus or EA.
+The test center is closed on a few of the most major holidays:

 Tips:

-• During the test there will not be complete silence – you will be able to hear noise from other test takers so it is best to prepare for this by studying for the exam in similar scenarios.
+• During the test there will not be complete silence – you might be able to hear noise from other test takers.
+It’s easy to be frustrated by this, so it is best to spend at least some time preparing for this eventuality by studying for the exam in similar scenarios, like a library.
 This can prepare you for any distractions (such as coughing, sneezing, or computer clicking sounds) that might occur while taking your exam.

-• Try to spend some time actually prepping in the lobby of the test center weeks/days in advance of your exam date.
-Since the place will be familiar to you come test day this can help curb test anxiety should you have any.
+• Try to spend some time actually preparing in the lobby of the test center a few weeks or days in advance of your exam date.
+Since the place will be familiar to you come test day this can help curb test anxiety should any arise.

 • Find a test day checklist.